dggithub1234/fgw_router_ext/README.md

     (If you haven't changed the default credentials, these are the default ones)
     username: meo
     password: meo
+    scan interval: 60s

 #### Devices:
 Trackers are automatically added and can be renamed in the UI.

 You can turn off automatic enabling of new devices in the UI as follows:
 (they are still added but disabled)

+Do it during setup or,

     Go to Settings
     ➔ Devices & Services.
     Find your Altice / MEO FiberGateway integration card.